Written by Daniel King | Edited By Walter Pacheco | Last Update: June 20, 2024

 Several methods exist for recycling asbestos:

-• The most established method heats asbestos-containing materials in a sodium hydroxide solution above 1,250 degrees Celsius to break down asbestos.
+• The best method heats asbestos in a sodium hydroxide solution to over 1,250 degrees Celsius.
+This breaks down the asbestos.
 The process results in thermal decomposition of asbestos fibers and produces a type of nonhazardous glass.
-The glass can be used to create ceramic and stoneware products or it can be used as aggregate for roadways and concrete.
+The glass can be used to create ceramic and stoneware products.
+It can also be used as aggregate for roadways and concrete.

 • Another method uses a microwave thermal treatment to turn asbestos into ceramic bricks or porcelain tiles.